the just of it

 We use green beans, carrots, apples, watermelon, cantaloupe, etc.

-The following nutrients are reduced during cooking at temps over 300 degrees:
+The following nutrients are reduced by cooking at temps over 300 degrees:

 Water-soluble vitamins: Vitamin C and the B vitamins — thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), folic acid (B7) and cobalamin (B8).